Munyola/ApacheStatusBeautifier/README.md

 ## Usage

 When you`ll visit apache server-status page, extension will automtically recognizes such pages.
 As a result you can transform such pages into another representation using addres bar icon.
 Usually you dont see ApacheStatusBeautifier icon, it appears only when you visit server-status page.
+See [screenshot](https://github.com/sergei-solomonov/ApacheStatusBeautifier/blob/master/asb%20screenshot.png)

 ## Installation